KjellKod/g3log/README.markdown

 ## Benefits you get when using G3log ##
-1. Easy to use, clean syntax and blazingly fast logger.
+1. Easy to use, clean syntax and a blazing fast logger.

 2. All the slow log I/O disk access is done in a background thread.
 This ensures that the LOG caller can immediately continue with other tasks and do not have to wait for the LOG call to finish.